Galatasaray S.K. (football): Stadium history

-Support
+Support and fanbase

 European matches

 Galatasaray fans attach high importance to European competitions, and Galatasaray is known as the Conqueror of Europe by their fans.
-This nickname underlines the importance of the UEFA Cup and Super Cup Galatasaray managed to win during the 1999–2000 season.
+This nickname underlines the importance of the UEFA Cup and the UEFA Super Cup Galatasaray managed to win during the 1999–2000 season.
 Galatasaray fans also have a reputation in Europe as being one of the most fanatic in the world, along with ultrAslan.
 Ryan Giggs once said I've never experienced anything like Galatasaray.
 Three hours before kick-off, we went out to have a look at the pitch and the stadium was overcrowded!
 The chanting was brilliant: one side starts, then the other, then quiet, then all of them chanting!
 The players really enjoyed it.
 Before it was good, after it wasn't for us.'

 Records

-Galatasaray fans broke the "loudest crowd roar at a sport stadium" record on 18 March 2011 at Galatasaray's new stadium Türk Telekom Stadium in Istanbul.
+Galatasaray fans broke the "loudest crowd roar at a sport stadium" record on 18 March 2011 at Galatasaray's new stadium Rams Park in Istanbul.
 A peak reading of 140.76 dBA was recorded.

-On March 11, 2023, Galatasaray broke the longest winning streak record (14) in Turkish Süper Lig history with a 1-0 win over Kasımpaşa.
+On May 12, 2024, Galatasaray broke the longest home winning streak record (17), beating their own record (14 on 11 March 2023) in Turkish Süper Lig history with a 3–2 win over FK Karagümrük.

-Popularity of Galatasaray in Turkey

-The poll in June 2012 placed Galatasaray in the first place with a 41.8% level of popularity while Fenerbahçe S.K. comes second with a 35.9% level, Beşiktaş J.K. third with 16.3% and Trabzonspor fourth with 4.7%.
-The same result was announced in another poll dated September 2019 which included a sample of 7500 Turkish people.
+Chants

+Galatasaray fans' chants are an integral part of their football culture, creating a hostile and loud environment.
+Some of Galatasaray's most well known chants include:

+There are dozens of other chants however those listed above are the most popular.

 Istanbul derbies

 "The big three" clubs of Istanbul – Beşiktaş, Fenerbahçe and Galatasaray – have a century-long history of rivalry.
-The Galatasaray–Fenerbahçe rivalry is the primary Istanbul derby and the most important rivalry in Turkish football.
+The Galatasaray–Fenerbahçe rivalry is the primary Istanbul derby and the most important rivalry in Turkish sports.
 The rivalry poses a symbolic importance to supporters due to an assumed superiority that comes with winning the derby.
 Supporters are often quoted as stating that winning the league without winning the derby is hollow.
 There is always huge interest in the derby due to its fierce nature on and off the pitch.
-Many documentaries have been made about the derby including an episode of The Real Football Factories International.
+Many documentaries have been made about the derby including an episode of "The Real Football Factories International".
 The rivalry has led to violence among supporters on numerous occasions, though this has been on the decline in recent years.
-The typical features of derby days include sell out stadiums, loud support throughout the match and taunting choreography displays by supporters before kick off.
-Other top level İstanbul derbies include the teams; İstanbul BB and Kasımpaşa although these teams pose a minor rivalry as the history and the nationwide attention to the derbies among the big three is unmatched.
+The typical features of derby days include jammed traffic near the sold out stadium, loud support throughout the match and taunting choreography displays by supporters before kick off.
+Other top level Istanbul derbies include the teams İstanbul Başakşehir and Kasımpaşa, although these teams pose a minor rivalry as the history and the nationwide attention to the derbies among the big three is unmatched.

 Torches, smoke, drums, flags and giant posters are used to create visual grandeur and apply psychological pressure on visiting teams, which fans call "welcoming them to hell".